LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

   assert( &view(1,1) == &data[1][2] );

 In the above example, a two-dimensional index layout is created with extents 2 and 3 for the first and second dimension, respectively.
-A DirectIndex strategy is implemented for the first dimension and an index list with the entries {1,2}
-is used for the second dimension.
+A ``RAJA::DirectIndex`` strategy is implemented for the first dimension and ``RAJA::IndexList`` is used with the entries for the second dimension with the list {1,2}.
 With this layout, the view created above will choose the entry along the first dimension based on the first input index provided, and the second provided index will be mapped to that corresponding entry of the index_list for the second dimension.

-.. note::  There is currently no bounds checking implemented for IndexLayout.
+.. note::  There is currently no bounds checking implemented for
-	   When using the IndexList or ConditionalIndexList strategies, it is the user's responsibility to know the extents of the index lists when accessing data from a view.
+	   ``RAJA::IndexLayout``.
+When using the ``RAJA::IndexList`` or
+	   ``RAJA::ConditionalIndexList``  strategies, it is the user's
+	   responsibility to know the extents of the index lists when accessing data from a view.
 It is also the  user's responsibility to ensure the index lists being used reside in  the same memory space as the data stored in the view.

 -------------------
 RAJA Index Mapping